 Here is a short video showing you how to filter your WordPress users by content they have created with the help of Users Insights:

-Today we looked into how you can easily list and filter your user generated content.
-We saw the different methods for filtering, ordering and quickly checking all the user submitted posts and comments.
+Today, we looked into how to list and filter your user generated content easily.
+We saw the different methods for filtering, ordering, and quickly checking all the user submitted posts and comments.

 By the end of the day, you should be able to identify your most and least active users, as well as quickly check the content that they have created.